Pant/nextcloudpi-readthedocs/How-to-backup-and-restore-a-NextCloudPi-instance-using-nextcloudpi-config.md

 ![22-nc-backup-launch-backup-nc-bkp_date-tar-created](https://user-images.githubusercontent.com/8775469/34664359-c022104c-f45b-11e7-9acd-a333c3363ffd.png)
 Note the name and location of the backup created.
 Hit enter to exit.

+[View video](https://youtu.be/FV80ZE9t6cE) showing how to backup an NCP instance through NextCloudPi-web interface.

 ### Restoring a backup including your data

 Restoring a NCP instance and using nc-restore looks almost the same as creating the backup.